LalaIAm/tarot-cline/memory-bank/progress.md

    - Plan integration between tarot readings and journal entries
    - Create data models for journal entries
    - Design UI for journal creation and editing
-2. Enhance AI interpretation functionality:
+2. Enhance AI interpretation functionality for production:
-   - Research and select AI provider for production
+   - Research and select real AI provider (OpenAI, Anthropic Claude, etc.)
-   - Implement secure API integration
+   - Setup secure API keys management
-   - Fine-tune prompts for better tarot interpretations
+   - Fine-tune prompts for more accurate tarot interpretations
 3. Refactor SCSS to address deprecation warnings
-4. Add testing for tarot reading components
+4. Expand test coverage for tarot reading components

 This progress document will be continually updated as development progresses to maintain a clear record of project status and evolution.